ImeshLiyanaarachchi/WebProject/README.md

 ## 🙏 Acknowledgments

-Special thanks to the team members for their collaborative efforts in developing the Library Management System.
+Special thanks to the team members for their collaborative efforts in developing the Inventory Management System.